EAN-13 vs EAN-8: Which Product Barcode Do You Need?

 If you have 50 products and 3 of them are too small for EAN-13:

-- Register a GS1 Company Prefix → assign EAN-13 numbers to 47 products
+- Register a GS1 Company Prefix, then assign EAN-13 numbers to 47 products

 - Apply separately for 3 individual EAN-8 allocations